sungyeonkwon/multitask-snake/README.md

 ### Fix

-- [ ] Enemy agent: If food is gone, need to change target right away
 - [ ] Enemy agent: If it crosses itself, it should die
 - [ ] Enemy agent: Apply BFS to targeting food with taking blockers into account
 - [ ] Enemy agent: Wall and snake blockers needs to be updated on the fly